-Figure 5 shows for each rock (in color) the surface and time averaged radiative and turbulent flux computed from the model as well as the resulting heat flux transmitted to the ice underneath.
-The shortwave flux received on the top surface of the rocks is 17 % higher than the one received by the ice due to the difference in albedo.
-However the net longwave and turbulent flux are significantly reduced due to the fact that on average the rocks surface temperature $\langle T{\rm rock} \rangle$ are higher than $T{\rm ice}$.
-For rocks 1 to 4, the averaged surface temperature predicted were respectively 8.2, 6.3, 13.0 and 7.2°C. The turbulent flux reduction is more important during period A than during period B due to the higher mean wind speed.
-Note that these effect is geometrically amplified (by a factor $1+4\beta$) as these negative flux are integrated over the external surface of the rocks which is larger than the base surface in contact with ice (this is especially true for rock 4 which has the largest aspect ratio).
-For all the rocks studied, the predicted flux causing ice to melt under the rocks was on average reduced compared to the flux received by the ice surface (from -15 % for rock 4 to - 88 % for rock 3) leading to the formation of tables.
-Note that this amplification effect can also, depending of the shape and size of the rocks, have the opposite consequence of causing a rock to sink into the ice surface as it will be shown in section 5.2.
+Figure 5 shows for each rock (in colour) the surface- and time-averaged radiative and turbulent flux computed from the model as well as the resulting heat flux transmitted to the ice underneath.
+The short-wave flux received on the top surface of the rocks is 17% higher than the one received by the ice due to the difference in albedo.
+However the net longwave and turbulent fluxes are significantly reduced due to the fact that on average the rocks' surface temperature $\langle T{\text{rock}} \rangle$ are higher than T{ice} .
+For rocks 1 to 4, the averaged surface temperatures predicted were 8.2, 6.3, 13.0 and 7.2 °C respectively.
+The turbulent flux reduction is more important during period A than during period B due to the higher mean wind speed.
+Note that this effect is geometrically amplified (by a factor $1+4\beta$) as these negative fluxes are integrated over the external surface of the rocks, which is larger than the base surface in contact with ice (this is especially true for rock 4, which has the largest aspect ratio).
+For all the rocks studied, the predicted flux causing ice to melt under the rocks was on average reduced compared to the flux received by the ice surface (from -15% for rock 4 to -88% for rock 3), leading to the formation of tables.
+Note that this amplification effect can also, depending of the shape and size of the rocks, have the opposite consequence of causing a rock to sink into the ice surface, as will be shown in Sect.
+5.2.